ETrun/ETrun/README.md

 Testing
 =======

-There are test scripts for Windows and Linux / OSX located in `test` directory.
+There are test scripts for Windows and Linux / MacOS located in `test` directory.
 Before using them you need to setup your config file.
 Make a copy of the `*.config.example` file corresponding to your OS and run the following command to know all available options:

 	$ ./test/unix/test.sh -h